vensr/istio-punch/README.md

-# Istio Punch - Service Mesh for microservices deployment
+# Istio - Service Mesh for microservices deployment

 Detailed process of setting up istio and related addons to ensure a complete microservice deployment using service mesh.